stemmlerjs/the-software-essentialist/README.md

 - **Get to the Discord**: Go into the [#course-chat](https://discord.com/channels/997940575590416435/1074124524632674335) channel.
 - **Find other submissions**: Use the assignment hashtag name to find other submissions.
 While in the channel, you can use CMD/CTRL + F to bring up the finder in Discord.
 Type in the hashtag to find other submissions.
 Find one and pull it up.
 - **Two things they did well**: Read through their commits, from the starting one and look for 2 things you think they did well.
 Leave a comments to start a discussion.
 - **Two things you found interesting or might do differently & why**: Look for 2 parts of their design you either found interesting and start a discussion or comment how you might have implemented things differently.
-Feel free to tag Khalil (@stemmlerjs), Daniel (@iPwnPancakes), or Tony (@TonyToth) for comments as well.

 ### 4. Design it twice (do it again)